JDDoesDev/presentations/osmi.md

 ### Special thanks to:
 - OSMI
-- Ed Finkler (@Funkatron) and everyone else on the OSMI Slack
+- Ed Finkler (@Funkatron) and everyone else on the OSMI Team
 - Everyone who helped me open the conversation
 - TCDrupal